Wentao-Gao/Open-Set-Recognitions-of-Pigs/README.md

 Also, I am going to study the tensorflow and keras to prepare for my dissertation.

+Date: 2022/02/27

-2022/02/27 Finish reading following tutorials.
+Finish reading following tutorials.

 [**tensorflow 2.0 tutorial**](https://www.tensorflow.org/tutorials/quickstart/beginner)